The Big Idea

 Another study looked into how we subconsciously communicate with colour.
 500 people were asked to bring their entire wardrobe and to arrange it in a circle – with the different colours arranged together to form a circle.
 Unsurprisingly, everyone has a different circle.
 However, what was interesting was that when researchers asked the 500 people to choose a garment to express a particular behaviour – so which garment would you wear to impress someone, or to show you care, people instinctively chose the same colours – despite the range out outfits in their wardrobes – and in the vast majority of cases, the colour of the garment matched what scientists have come to know are the particular moods and behaviours stimulated and encouraged by those colours.
 So the upshot of that experiment is that if you stood in front of your wardrobe and actively think about what effect would you like to achieve today – you are likely to choose the right colour instinctively and without giving it too much thought!

 Hence the first challenge for our testing partners this week.
 To take a picture of your wardrobe and see if you actually have enough colour in there to cover all the bases!
-For example, we have come to know that PINK is a colour that calms people down and removes aggression (one prison in Seattle actually painted the whole place pink – bars and all – and it worked!), but do you have a pink shirt you can wear for a meeting where you think emotions might run high?
-You are likely to choose perfectly the right colour to match your day – but maybe you don’t give yourself the best chance of tuning into your intuition, because your wardrobe is full of grey, navy and black?is a great colour to express – so do you have a great red dress?
-We have come to know that
+For example, we have come to know that RED is a great colour to express power and authority – so do you have a great red dress?
+We have come to know that PINK is a colour that calms people down and removes aggression (one prison in Seattle actually painted the whole place pink – bars and all – and it worked!), but do you have a pink shirt you can wear for a meeting where you think emotions might run high?
+You are likely to choose perfectly the right colour to match your day – but maybe you don’t give yourself the best chance of tuning into your intuition, because your wardrobe is full of grey, navy and black?

 Our other challenge we have set our testing partners is to start to notice how being around colour makes you feel personally.
 Are you drawn to using particular rooms in your house for particular tasks?
 Is there a correlation between the science of colour and what you notice about where you go?
 Do you avoid particular spaces or areas of your office because they make you feel a bit anxious or you find you don’t perform well in them?
 (For example too much YELLOW increases metabolism which can be a good thing – but it can also create feelings of frustration and anger.
 People are more likely to lose their tempers in yellow rooms and babies cry more when surrounded by yellow.)